basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Installing-Riak-CS.md

 Replace `<riak-cs-package.deb>` with the actual filename for the package you are installing.

+At this point, you can move on to [[installing Stancion|Installing Riak CS#Installing-Stanchion-on-a-Node]].

 ### Installing Riak CS on RHEL or CentOS